Home > Neighbour Issues > Overgrown and Messy Gardens

 Most disputes with neighbours about the state of a garden can usually be resolved by having a polite conversation with them.
 In fact, most people whose gardens are a bit overgrown and unkempt are often oblivious to the fact that their garden is causing a blight on the neighbourhood, and a quiet word is often enough to get them to do something about it.

-Even if there are problems which does contravene the law, it’s usually better to try to resolve the issue first by speaking to your neighbours.
+Even if there are problems which do contravene the law, it’s usually better to try to resolve the issues first by speaking to your neighbours.
 If, however, they fail to rectify the problem, then you should seek advice from your local authority’s Environmental Health Department who will determine if your neighbours are breaking the law and whether or not any legal action can be taken, although they'll usually try to resolve the dispute amicably by visiting your neighbours first.

 You might also like...